kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 <tr><td  style="text-align:center">classification_rate</td><td  style="text-align:center"; colspan="3">0.812825</td></tr>
 </table>

-The results for the optimized random forest model are summarized in Table 6 above.
+The results for an optimized random forest model are summarized in Table 6.
 The random forest model clearly outperforms the logistic regression model.
 The overall classification rate went from 55.4% to 81.3%!
 Precision and recall improved significantly for the `functional` and `non functional` classes.
-Precision also improved for the `funtional needs repair` class at the expense of a lower recall.
-But the overall f1-scores for each class improved over previous values.
+Precision also improved for the `funtional needs repair` class, but at the expense of a lower recall.
+The overall f1-scores for each class improved over previous values so we can confidently say this model works better than logistic regression for this specific problem.

 #### Figure 2 | Precision-Recall for Non Functional Class
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <iframe width="100%" height="550" frameborder="0" scrolling="no" src="/images/0005-water-tanzania/precision_recall_combined.html"></iframe>

 The precision-recall curves for the `non functional` class are shown in Figure 2.
-To decide where we want to be on the curve, we need to consider the business problem we're trying to solve and the consequences of prioritizing precision over recall and vice versa.
+To decide where along the curve we want to operate, we need to consider the business problem we're trying to solve and the consequences of prioritizing precision over recall and vice versa.
 Having a high precision means we minimize false positives.
 In the case of the `non functional` class, false positives are misclassifications of `functional` pumps as being `non functional`.
 The consequence of misclassifying a `functional` pump is that we waste resources in deploying a materials and a repairman to the pump.
 However, the underlying assumption here is that there is currently no way to know a pump's functional status without actually deploying someone to physically check it, in which case we would have to physically check the status of every pump.
 So if we can reduce the number of pumps we have to check, we are already better than the baseline.
-For example, a precision of 50% implies that for every 2 pumps that we check, we can be sure that at least one of them is `non functional`.
+For example, a precision of 50% implies that for every 2 pumps that we check, we can be sure that at least one of them is `non functional`, thus warranting our deployment of resources for a replacement.

 In order to maximize recall, false negatives must be minimized.
 False negatives in the case of the `non functional` class occur when a `non functional` pump is classified as either `functional` or `functional needs repair`.
 Both of these misclassifications implies the pump is still working and is not in immediate need of replacement.
-This puts local populations at the greatest risk.

-A spacial map of the three functional classes of pumps is shown in Figure 2 below.
+I would like to argue that the critical metric we want to maximize is the recall of the `non functional` class.
+If a `non functional` pump is misclassified, an effort will not be made to replace the broken down pump and hundreds of people can go without that water source for weeks or even months.
+They would likely be forced to find other sources of water which could be less sanitary or much farther away.
+On the otherhand, the consequences of misclassifying a `functional` or `functional needs repair` are not critical to human life.

+#### A Case Study

+Ultimately, the Tanzanian Water of Ministry and local organizations employing this research will have to decide how they want to balance the precision and recall of this model.
+Let's assume we want to maintain a recall of 95%.
+This means that for every 100 `non functional` pumps, we will only misclassify 5 of them.
+From Figure 2 we can see that a 95% recall corresponds to a 50% precision.
+Let's use these figures along with the actual number of `functional` and `non functional` pumps in the dataset to come up with some numbers.

+In the full training dataset, there are 22,824 `non functional` pumps out of a total of 59,400 pumps.
+With a recall of 95%, we would correctly classify 21,683 pumps and only misclassify 1,195 pumps.
+Since the precision will be locked to 50% for our chosen recall, we would have to deploy replacement resources to double the total number of `non functional` pumps in order to achieve a 95% recall, or 45,648 pumps.
+Compare this to the current state in which the status of a pump can only be known by physically checking each pump.
+Assuming the chance of encountering a `non functional` pump is equal to the proportion of `non functional` pumps, 56,466 out of the 59,400 pumps would have to be physically checked to match the number of `non functional` pumps that this model correctly identifies.
+The model would thus reduce the number of pumps that have to be checked by 10,818 in this sample, which corresponds to a 19.2% savings in time, money, and manpower!

+#### Empowering Communities

+We assume the proportion of `non functional` pumps is more or less constant across Tanzania, and even sub-saharan Africa as reported in the literature.
+We've developed a simple excel sheet calculator for determining the savings this model can offer over the current state of needing to survey every pump's functional status.
+The calculator can be access at the following link:

-#### Figure 3 |
+#### Figure 3 | Savings Calculator
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
-<iframe width="100%" height="550" frameborder="0" scrolling="no" src="/images/0005-water-tanzania/status_group_map.html"></iframe>
+<iframe width="100%" height="550" frameborder="0" scrolling="no" src="/images/0005-water-tanzania/savings-calculator.png"></iframe>

 ## Conclusions
-Two common pumps are the Afridev ($1,427) and the India Mark II ($1,585).
-Installing a new pump incurs additional costs for digging the whole, building a housing for the pump, and labor.
-It's estimated that an average pump installation costs around $3,800 USD, including the pump<sup>6</sup>.

 I trained both a Logistic Regression and a Random Forest model to classify water pumps as "functional", "function needs repair", and non functional.
 I used a Bayesion optimization model to find the best parameters for the models.
 There was a stark difference in the performance of the two models, with the Random Forest model completely outperforming the Logistic Regression model.
 The Random Forest model achieved a classification rate of 0.813 on the test set while the Logistic Regression model achieved a classfication rate of only 0.554.